wingersonMJ/batch_randomization/README.md

 df = pd.read_excel(file_path)
 ```

 Run the random assignment function.
 In this example, `subjectID` and `nVisits` are defined as 'id' and 'nVisits' in my dataset.
-The `batchSize` constraint is set to 34 samples per batch, and I desire 4 batches total:
+The batchSize constraint is set to 34 samples per batch, with 4 batches in total:
 ```python
 assignments = randomAssignment(
                     data = df,